chrivand/UmbrellaAdBlocker/README.md

 Some libraries are needed to be installed, in order for the code to work.
 Please use the below method to do so on your terminal:

 ```
-1. If necessary, hange directory to folder “AdBlocker” (cd <path to folder>)
+1. If necessary, change directory to folder “AdBlocker” (cd <path to folder>)
 2. Execute python file (python Adblocker.py)
 3. If necessary install necessary libraries:
 	$ sudo pip install --upgrade pip